SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Granting application access

-Identical to [User Application access](#granting-application-access) Group access to a particular application can be granted during the [creation of a group](#creating-user-groups).
+Identical to ["User Application access"](#granting-application-access),       group access to a particular application can be granted during the [creation of a group](#creating-user-groups).

 To grant access to specific applications, click on the checkbox of the desired application.
 When the selection is completed click on the "Save" button.